Lifeng-Liang/DbEntry/doc/en/DataAccess/ProcessLargeResult.md

 By default, DbEntry add the items to a list.
 This is use a class named ``ListInserter`` to implements.
 It implements the interface ``IProcessor``.
 In DbEntry, all classes which implement this interface could be used to get the query result.

-If we have a large result and it¡¯s too big to add them all into the memory.
+If we have a large result and it's too big to add them all into the memory.
 We can just use the following method to avoid add the items to a list.

 ````c#
 public class ItemOutputer : IProcessor